 Plant leafs are treated in the USM as having zero thermal capacity and a similar temperature to the surrounding air.
-Any

-25 radiation absorbed by leafs, directly heats the surrounding modelled air mass.
+Any radiation absorbed by leafs, directly heats the surrounding modelled air mass.
 In reality, plant leafs are thin, they have a large surface area and they readily exchange heat with air.
-This simplification is common among radiative transfer models (see e.g. Dai et al., 2003)and it is also in accordance with the current implementation of the non-urban plant canopy model in PALM.
+This simplification is common among radiative transfer models (see e.g. Dai et al. (2003)) (see e.g. Dai et al., 2003) and it is also in accordance with the current implementation of the non-urban plant canopy model in PALM.

 Evapotranspiration of the plant canopy is not modelled and surfaces are considered impervious to water.
 Generally, these are important processes which will be accounted for in the upcoming versions of the model.
 The importance of evapotranspiration and latent heat grows with the modelled proportion of vegetation.
 The measurements in Grimmond and Oke (1999) - specifically in Table 2/page 925 - show that in their case, latent heat flow vs. net radiation ratio ranged from 4 % in the downtown area (similar to the streets in our test case) up to 37 % in the suburban area with a high fraction of vegetation.
 In our case, however, street surfaces are covered by asphalt or granite paving blocks with gaps filled by asphalt.
-Only a part of the pavements in only few trees in the streets, concentrated mostly in the north-south street, and their treetops are not very dense (Fig. 15 and 13).
+Only a part of the pavements in the north-south street that are paved with limestone blocks can be considered pervious to water to a larger extent.
+There are only few trees in the streets, concentrated mostly in the north-south street, and their treetops are not very dense (Fig. 12 and 10).
 Moreover, the last precipitation before the observation campaign was recorded in Prague on 29 June (0.3 mm day-1).
 Therefore, it can be expected that the neglect of these processes will not have large effects on the evaluation presented in this article.